-- 2. Transportation Element (TE) - TE Policy 2.1.4: Determination of Impact All proposed development shall be evaluated to determine impacts to adopted LOS standards.
+- 2. Transportation Element (TE) - a.
+TE Policy 2.1.4: Determination of Impact All proposed development shall be evaluated to determine impacts to adopted LOS standards.

-Analysis: A joint Traffic Methodology and Study was provided related to the subject property and an additional site to the north of the subject property that is the subject of a parallel Comprehensive Amendment Application (25-L03) and Planned Plan Development (PUD) Rezoning Application (250706ZP) that is making a similar land use change and rezoning, except that request is for a ±55-acre site.
-The joint methodology was approved on May 13, 2025.
-The subsequent Traffic Study (AR# 33162) was submitted and began review on August 15, 2025.
-The joint Methodology and Study are based on 475 dwelling units, with 300 detached dwelling units allocated to this site, less than the 362 dwelling units that may be potentially enabled by the requested Medium Residential land use designation (90.69 AC x 4 DU/AC = 362 DU).
+Analysis: A traffic methodology was provided related to the subject property's proposed Medium Residential (MR) land use designation. as well as for an additional site to the south of the subject property.
+That additional site is the subject of a parallel Comprehensive Plan Amendment Application (25-L03) and Planned Unit Development (PUD) Rezoning Application (250706ZP) that is making a similar land use change and rezoning, except that request is for a ±55-acre site.
+The joint methodology was approved on May 13, 2025; however, the subsequent traffic study has not been submitted for review at this time.
+That joint methodology and future study is based on 475 dwelling units, with 300 detached dwelling units allocated to this site, less than the 362 dwelling units that may be potentially enabled by the requested Medium Residential land use designation (90.69 AC x 4 DU/AC = 362 DU).
 Staff notes the parallel applications for 25-L03 and 250706ZP would enable 220 dwellings by land use designation, while the PUD proposes 175 detached dwelling units (55.00 AC x 4 DU/AC = 362).

-TABLE D. GENERAL TRIP GENERATION ESTIMATES Ann Land Development Average Annual Trips App Type Use ITE Amount / Daily A۱ /I Peak- Hour PM Peak-h lour Type Type Code Intensity Trips In Out Total In Out Total CPA SFR 210 362 DU 3,225 93 279 372 325 193 518 PUD SFR 210 300 DU 2,672 77 231 308 270 160 430
+TABLE D. GENERAL TRIP GENERATION ESTIMATES Land Development t Average Annual Trips Use ITE Amount / Daily AM Peak-Hour PM Peak-l Hour Type Code Intensity Trips In Out Total In Out Total

+SFR- CPA 210 362 DU 3,225 1 - 329 - - 235 SFR- PUD 210 300 DU 2,672 ı ı 272 ı ı 195